How the Chinese government operates

 The Standing Committee holds all the powerful government positions: President; General Secretary; Premier; Military Commission Chairman; Chief of Security etc..
 The responsibilities and power of these posts have changed over time.
-For example Deng Xiaoping did not hold high office but was still the 'paramount leader' of China with ultimate authority.
+For example Deng Xiaoping did not hold high office but was still the ‘Paramount leader’ of China with ultimate authority.
 Powerful players have managed to expand their roles at the expense of other Politburo members.
 The Politburo is very male dominated, with only one or two women ever on it.
-In 2019 there was only one woman.
+In 2022 there are no women at all.
 No woman has ever been elected to the SCP.

 The State Council is responsible for turning policy into practice, it is the administrative function in China.
 It carries out the day to day running of departments and ministries.
 The Council is headed by the Premier aided by Vice-Premiers and reports its progress to the National People's Congress.
 The term of office on the Council is five years.

 The NPC is a grass roots organization that appoints the Premier and State Council.
 It can amend the constitution and meets every year for fifteen days at the Great Hall of the People in Tiananmen Square.
 The National People's Congress is democratically elected by all the people of China.
 Local elections vote for members at the provincial level, these in turn elect those on the NPC.
-The body rarely challenges the guidance given to it by the Central Committee but it is put forward as the main democratic function within government.
+The body rarely challenges the guidance given to it by the Central Committee but it is regarded as the main democratic function within government.
 It is a forum where the finer details of policy are thrashed out, and the concerns of individual provinces and pressure groups are taken into account.
 The Standing Committee of the NPC carries out the work between meetings.
 The Chairman of the Standing Committee of the NPC is the chief officer and is also a member of the SCP.
 The NPC has a number of influential standing committees.
 The NPC should not be confused with the National Party Congress that meets every five years to determine Chinese Communist Party policy.